dhruvdoshi1811/microloan-management-platform/README.md

 # Microloan Management Platform

 A backend for running a small digital lending business, plus a minimal frontend that demos the whole flow.
-Built as a personal project to go deep on things like: row-level locking under with concurrency, an immutable audit trail for money terms, and reliable event publishing when the DB commit and the "notify someone" step can't be the same operation.
+I built this as a personal project to go deep on things like: row-level locking with concurrency, an immutable audit trail for money terms, and reliable event publishing.

 ## What a microloan is